 Types of hedged items

-An aggregated exposure that is a combination of an exposure that could qualify as a hedged item under general rules and a derivative may be designated as a hedged item (IFRS 188.8.131.52).
+An aggregated exposure that is a combination of a derivative and an exposure that could qualify as a hedged item under general rules may be designated as a hedged item (IFRS 22.214.171.124).
 This is a huge difference when compared to IAS 39 which did not allow derivatives to be designated as hedged items.
-More discussion with examples is given in paragraphs IFRS 9.B6.3.3-4 and Illustrative examples 16-18 accompanying IFRS 9.
+More discussion with examples can be found in paragraphs IFRS 9.B6.3.3-4 and in illustrative examples 16-18 accompanying IFRS 9.

 Components of an item